GrantPax/osgi.enroute.site.gh-pages/CONFIGURATION.md

 # Configuration
-To use this repo in another GitHub account, there are two changes and a check:
+To use this repo in the osgi GitHub account, there are two changes and a check:

-- change `baseurl` in  `_config.yml` to the project name in the account
+- change the baseurl in `_config.yml` to the project name

+	`baseurl: "/osgi.enroute.site"`

 - add the CNAME file to the root directory
 - make sure the Disqus config is correct on the forum page